RezSat/InMan/README.md

 | to_emp_id       | String    | Employee ID of the new holder        |
 | transfer_date   | Date      | Date of transfer                     |
 | notes           | Text      | Optional notes (e.g., reason for transfer)|

----

-## To do

-- chnage the db model with new attributes values for employee record .

 ### Screenshots